brokiem-pm-pl/JoinFireworks/README.md

 | --- | --- | --- |
 | ```join.fireworks.use``` | Allow fireworks spawn when player joins | false |

-## Depend
+## Dependency
-This plugin requires the Fireworks' plugin from Block Horizons which can be downloaded [here](https://poggit.pmmp.io/r/111445/Fireworks_dev-7.phar)
+This plugin requires the Fireworks' plugin from Block Horizons which can be downloaded directly [here](https://poggit.pmmp.io/r/111445/Fireworks_dev-7.phar)